LukeShortCloud/rootpages/src/commands/hardware.rst

 Package: alsa-utils

-A CLI utiliy for volume control of the speakers.
+A CLI utility for volume control of the speakers.

 speaker-test
 ~~~~~~~~~~~~